• Home

 Unlike conventional flow diagrams, Sankey diagrams display volumes of flow between stages in a user’s journey.
 This allows teams to instantly see the most and least traveled paths and adjust their strategies accordingly.

-Sankey diagrams use chart colors and widths to differentiate between the paths users take.
-This visual distinction helps anyone looking at the diagram quickly understand which parts of the user journey are working well and which aren’t.
+User flow visuals use chart colors and line thickness to clearly distinguish the paths users take.
+This visual differentiation allows stakeholders to quickly identify which stages of the user journey perform well and which require improvement.

 Facing the visual hierarchy challenge in user flow mapping is all about making sure users can follow the path you want them to take without getting lost.
 Think of it as setting up signs on a road; you want to make sure the most important signs catch the driver’s eye first and guide them smoothly from start to finish.